wandb/docs/docs/guides/hosting/iam/manage-organization.md

 :::info Existing users
-Existing users with verified email addresses that match your organization's domain can join your teams within your organization/
+Existing users with verified email addresses that match your organization's domain can join your teams within your organization.

 Data that a user creates before that user joins an organization is preserved.
 Note that W&B does not migrate any assets a user creates outside of an organization.
 :::